Roomify/repairtagger-docs/ticketlife/intake.rst

 ------

-To add a photo to a ticket (for example, if you wish to have a record of the condition the item was in when it was dropped off), click on the 'add image' icon.
+To add a photo to a ticket (for example, if you wish to have a record of the condition the item was in when it was dropped off), tap on the 'add image' icon.

 IMAGE